-In Orissa, An. fluviatilis species S comprises nearly 98% and is mainly anthropophilic (Nanda et al 1996) whereas it has been found predominantly zoophagic in study areas of Nainital district, Uttarakhand (Shukla et al 1998).
-Its biting rhythm is shown in Fig. 29 indicating that most biting takes place during 2100 to 0400 hrs when most people are asleep.
-In the forest area in Uttarakhand, An. fluviatilis activity was recorded throughout the night with peak activity observed between 2100 and 2400 hrs.
-Indoor and outdoor landing rates on human host were found to be 1.1 and 3.0/man/night respectively.
+In Orissa, An. fluviatilis species S comprises nearly 98% and is mainly anthropophilic (Nanda et al., 1996) whereas it has been found predominantly zoophagic in study areas of Nainital district, Uttaranchal (Shukla et al., 1998).
+Its biting rhythm is shown in Fig. 28 indicating that most biting takes place during 2100 to 0400 hrs when most people are asleep.
+In forest area in Uttaranchal, An. fluviatilis activity was recorded throughout the night with peak activity observed between 2100 and 2400 hrs.
+Indoor and outdoor human landing rates were found to be 1.1 and 3.0/man/

+Fig. 26: Seasonality of An. fluviatilis in mining areas of Orissa night respectively.
 An. fluviatilis was not found in landing collections in the dam and plain areas.
 At the Sardar Sarovar Project site in Gujarat, the landing rate of An. fluviatilis was recorded as 0.28/man/night.